- Discuss the roles of high culture, pop culture, subculture, and counterculture within society

 High Culture and Popular Culture

-The term popular culture refers to the pattern of cultural experiences and attitudes that exist in mainstream society.
+The term popular culture refers to the pattern of the more accessible cultural experiences and attitudes that exist in mainstream society.
 Popular culture events might include a parade, a baseball game, or the season finale of a television show.
 Rock and pop music—“pop” is short for “popular”—are part of popular culture.
 Popular culture is often expressed and spread via commercial media such as radio, television, movies, the music industry, publishers, and corporate-run websites.
 Unlike high culture, popular culture is known and accessible to most people.
 You can share a discussion of favorite football teams with a new coworker or comment on American Idol when making small talk in line at the grocery store.
-But if you tried to launch into a deep discussion on the classical Greek play Antigone, few members of U.S. society today would be familiar with it.
+But if you tried to launch into a deep discussion on the classical Greek play Antigone, few members of U.S. society today would be readily familiar with it.

 Although high culture may be viewed as superior to popular culture, the labels of high culture and popular culture vary over time and place.
 Shakespearean plays, considered pop culture when they were written, are now part of our society’s high culture.
 Five hundred years from now, will our descendants associate Breaking Bad with the cultural elite?